MohdZaid259/Youtube/Readme.md

-cloudinary - picks file from localServer & puts into cloudinary code for cloudinary for file upload to cloudinary code for multer for file upload to localServer user.controller/ wrote registerUser fn user.controller/ wrote loginUser fn & generateTokens to provide both the tokens user.controller/ wrote logoutUser fn & auth.middleware for securing routes and getting 'user' in req user.controller/ wrote refreshAccessToken user.route/ updated by adding the endpoints user.controller/ wrote changePassword
+cloudinary - picks file from localServer & puts into cloudinary code for cloudinary for file upload to cloudinary code for multer for file upload to localServer user.controller/ wrote registerUser user.controller/ wrote loginUser & generateTokens to provide both the tokens user.controller/ wrote logoutUser & auth.middleware for securing routes and getting 'user' in req user.controller/ wrote refreshAccessToken user.route/ updated by adding the endpoints user.controller/ wrote changePassword